Tax Returns

 Our trained, certified accountants will help identify special credits such as Education Credit, Making Work Pay Credit, Earned Income Tax Credit, Child Tax Credit, Energy Tax Credit, and Credit for the Elderly or the Disabled, to name a few.
 In addition to tax return preparation, we also offer electronic filing (e-filing).
 Individuals taking advantage of e-filing and direct deposit typically receive their refunds twice as fast as returns filed on paper.

-Corporate tax refers to a direct tax levied by various jurisdictions on the profits made by a company, and often includes capital gains of a company.
+Corporate tax refers to a direct tax levied by various jurisdictions on the profits made by a company and often includes capital gains of a company.
 Earnings are generally considered gross revenue minus expenses.
 Corporate expenses that relate to capital expenditures (aka assets) are usually deducted in full over their useful lives by using depreciation rates based on the class of asset to which they belong.
 Notably, rules about deductible expenses may differ at times, giving rise to book-tax differences.
-If the book-tax difference is carried over more than a year, it creates deferred tax or future assets and liabilities for the corporation which are carried on the balance sheet.
+If the book-tax difference is carried over more than a year, it creates deferred tax or future assets and liabilities for the corporation which is carried on the balance sheet.

 Each quarter, employers who pay wages subject to income tax withholding (including withholding on sick pay and supplemental unemployment benefits) or social security and Medicare taxes must file Form 941, Employer’s QUARTERLY Federal Tax Return, unless the employer is required to file Form 944 or the following exceptions apply.
 Form 941 must be filed by the last day of the month that follows the end of the quarter.
 Exceptions include: